Supersymmetry anomaly in the superconformal Wess-Zumino model

 It is instructive to rephrase this discussion in terms of current multiplets.
 Prior to regularisation the theory can be coupled to conformal supergravity and the corresponding symmetry currents form an $\cn=1$ conformal current multiplet.
 The Ward identities derived from conformal supergravity refer to this multiplet.
 The regularisation breaks conformal symmetry and the theory can only couple to old minimal supergravity.
 The resulting currents constitute the Ferrara-Zumino (FZ) multiplet, which contains all currents of the conformal multiplet (some of which are now not conserved) and, in addition, the complex scalar operator sourced by the auxiliary field $M$.
 The Ward identities derived using old minimal supergravity refer to the FZ multiplet and (by construction) preserve (old minimal) supersymmetry at the quantum level.

 Once (supersymmetrically) renormalized, the quantum theory can again consistently couple to conformal supergravity, but some of the original symmetries are now broken by quantum anomalies.
 To determine the superconformal anomalies of this $\cn=1$ SCFT we need to relate the Ward identities for the conformal multiplet of the renormalized theory with those for the FZ multiplet of the regulated (and renormalized) theory.
 The FZ multiplet Ward identities for the regulated theory contain explicit symmetry breaking terms relative to those of the conformal multiplet.
 Since the theory is classically superconformal, these terms can at most give rise to contact terms as the regulator is removed.
 If they are zero the corresponding Ward identity is non-anomalous, but otherwise there is an anomaly.
-We find that the R-symmetry and S-supersymmetry Ward identities are already broken at the level of 2-point functions, while the Q-supersymmetry anomaly appears first in 3-point functions of the FZ multiplet.
+We find that the R-symmetry, S- and Q-supersymmetry Ward identities are all broken at the level of FZ multiplet 3-point functions.